nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

   NodeId,
   ConnectedIP,
   Direction,  // Inbound or Outbound
-  LastConnectedAt, // Last time we success connected with this peer Score
+  LastConnectedAt, // The time of the last connection Score
 }
 ```